Curvature dependences of wave propagation in reaction-diffusion models: Abstract

 \section{Abstract}

-Reaction-diffusion waves in multiple spatial dimensions advance at a rate that strongly depends on the curvature of the wave fronts.
+Reaction--diffusion waves in multiple spatial dimensions advance at a rate that strongly depends on the curvature of the wave fronts.
 These waves have important applications in many physical, ecological, and biological systems.
-In this work, we analyse curvature dependences of travelling fronts in a single reaction-diffusion equation with general reaction term.
-We derive an exact, nonperturbative curvature dependence of the speed of travelling fronts related to diffusion occurring along the wave front.
-We show that inward-propagating waves are characterised by three phases: an establishment phase dominated by initial and boundary conditions, a travelling-wave-like phase in which normal velocity matches standard results from singular perturbation theory, and a dip-filling phase where the collision and interaction of fronts create additional curvature dependences to their progression rate.
+In this work, we analyse curvature dependences of travelling fronts in a single reaction--diffusion equation with general reaction term.
+We derive an exact, non-perturbative curvature dependence of the speed of travelling fronts that arises from transverse diffusion occurring parallel to the wave front.
+Inward-propagating waves are characterised by three phases: an establishment phase dominated by initial and boundary conditions, a travelling-wave-like phase in which normal velocity matches standard results from singular perturbation theory, and a dip-filling phase where the collision and interaction of fronts create additional curvature dependences to their progression rate.
 We analyse these behaviours and additional curvature dependences using a combination of asymptotic analyses and numerical simulations.